Adventures » What is OA Canadian Odyssey?

-For information on obtaining a passport (The participants must have a passport.
-A passport card will not be accepted.), visit http://travel.state.gov/passport on the internet.
+For information on obtaining a passport (The participant must have a passport or passport card.), visit http://travel.state.gov/passport on the internet.
 It may take up to 7 weeks to obtain a passport after applying so please plan accordingly.
 Again, if you arrive for the Canadian Odyssey program and do not have a passport and a clean criminal record you will be sent home.

 Lodge and Council Responsibilities

 Lodges and councils should only approve those youth Arrowmen who meet all of the qualifications for this program.
 Charles L. Sommers is not an easy experience and is a risk for those not physically prepared for the rigors of the Boundary Waters Canoe Area Wilderness (BWCAW).

 National OA Odyssey Code of Conduct